INTRODUCTION TO MATHEMATICAL BIOLOGY - 2022/3

 Thus, the summative assessment for this module consists of:

 · Poster presentation (40%): each student will present their critical review of an individual paper or topic representing the mathematical solution to a biological question.
 They will be expected to review the strategies undertaken, including their strengths and limitations.
-Assessment will occur during a poster presentation session in teaching week 15, in which students will defend and discuss their review with the module organiser and at least one other member of academic staff.
+Assessment will occur during a poster presentation session, in which students will defend and discuss their review with the module organiser and at least one other member of academic staff.
 The poster will also be submitted electronically via SurreyLearn.

 · 2 hour exam (60%): Questions will represent problem-solving exercises in which the students will demonstrate their ability to select and justify appropriate analysis methods.
 Students will need to select 2 questions from a total of 3.